docker-archive/deploykit/docs/tutorial.md

 $ build/infrakit group --name group destroy cattle
 ```

 This concludes our quick tutorial.
-In this tutorial we have
+In this tutorial we:
   + Started the plugins and learned to access them
-  + Created a configuration for a group we want to watch
+  + Created a configuration for a group we wanted to watch
-  + See the instances created to match the specifications
+  + Verified the instances created matched the specifications
-  + Updated the configurations of the group and scale up the group
+  + Updated the configurations of the group and scaled up the group
   + Reviewed the proposed changes
-  + Apply the update across the group
+  + Applied the update across the group
-  + Removed some instances and see that the group self-healed
+  + Removed some instances and observed that the group self-healed
   + Destroyed the group